We all end up with too many credit cards at some point.

 Here are the steps you need to follow to properly close a card:

-1. Pay off the balance in full, or open a new credit card (with a 0% transfer offer) and transfer the balance of the old card onto the new card.
+1. Pay off the balance in full, or open a new credit card (with a

 2. Cancel automatic charges linked to your old card (transfer them to the new card or another existing card, if necessary).
 Forget this step, and the company charging your card every month will be told your account is closed the next time it tries to charge your card, and chances are your service with that provider will be interrupted or cancelled.
 To simplify this process, log into your credit-card account and go through the last six or months of statements to find the automatic charges (some might be quarterly or semi-annually, so that’s why you want to go back more than half a year).